trattner/trattner.github.io/_posts/2021-4-24-home-to-quito.md

 It sounds so obvious to write that, but it’s also super empowering.
 I’ve put in a lot of work trying and failing to do right in my relationships, career, passion projects, and love life.
 There have been reasonable successes, sure...but I'm very hungry for more.

-Looking forward to connecting more intentionality and feeling to it allgit going forward.
+Excited to connect more intentionality and feeling to it all going forward.